-Pursuant to Education Code section 33127, criteria and standards have been developed to be used by LEAs in the development of annual budgets and the management of subsequent expenditures from that budget.
-They are used to develop, review, monitor and assess school district and county office of education budgets and interim financial reports and also used in monitoring the fiscal stability of LEAs.
-They were originally adopted by the State Board of Education (SBE) in May 1989 and have been updated several times since then due to changes in law.
+Pursuant to Education Code Section 33127, criteria and standards have been developed to be used by LEAs in the development of annual budgets and the management of subsequent expenditures from that budget.
+They are used to develop, review, monitor and assess school district and county office of education budgets and interim financial reports, as well as in monitoring the fiscal stability of LEAs.
+They were originally adopted by the SBE in May 1989 and have been updated several times since then due to changes in law.